ilmanzo/suse_presentations/introduction_to_ansible/introduction_to_ansible.md

 information, and network interface information to change when certain tasks are run, or to change certain information used in configuration files.

-to see all available facts on a system: `$ ansible localhost -m ansible.builtin.setup`
+to see all available facts on your pc:

+`$ ansible localhost -m ansible.builtin.setup`

 ---
 # Local Facts

-Another way of defining host-specific facts is to place a .fact file in a special directory on remote hosts, `/etc/ansible/facts.d/`.
+Another way of defining host-specific facts is to place a `.fact` file in a special directory on remote hosts, `/etc/ansible/facts.d/`.
 These files can be either JSON or INI files, or you could use executables that return JSON.
 As an example, create the file `/etc/ansible/facts.d/settings.fact` on a remote host, with the following